-Hercule Poirot - Watch Order: Classic Era
+Hercule Poirot Movies: Classic Era

 The golden age of Poirot cinema began with Albert Finney's tour-de-force performance in the 1974 Murder on the Orient Express, which established the template for lavish, star-studded Christie adaptations.
 Peter Ustinov then took over the role, bringing his own charm to three theatrical features that maintained the same luxurious production values and ensemble cast approach.